jkarstensen/meta/goals.md

 ## direct goals
 The achievement of these goals should be easily decidable by a yes / no answer.

-* establish ownership and responsibility for measurements, e.g.,
+* establish ownership and responsibility for measurements, instruments and platforms, e.g.,
   - association with a PI
   - institutional ownership, if applicable
   - contact for usage questions